Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 Given a vertex $c\in \verti(G)$, with vertex $b\in \verti(G)$ directly below, and $b'\in \verti(G)$ directly to the right, we call $D_{b}$ the \emph{left resolution} of $D_c$, and $D_{b'}$ the \emph{right resolution} of $D_c$.
 Note that each edge of the grid corresponds to resolving a crossing that is entirely contained within a single sector (recalling the notation of sectors from Section \ref{subsec:periodic-links}), and so we may label each edge of the grid by the sector in which the corresponding surgery occurs.

 First we treat the configuration \textrm{I}.
-Here, upstairs we have a picture as:
+Here, upstairs we have a picture as follows, illustrated for $p=3$:

-which illustrates the $p=3$ case.
 Let $G$ denote the grid associated to such a configuration.
 It is immediate from the definitions that all the faces on the main diagonal of $G$ are type X. Now, for each off-diagonal face $D$, we see that one of the resolutions performed must be a merge.
 Moreover, each off-diagonal resolution configuration is disconnected.
-Inspecting the list of odd $2$-dimensional resolution configurations, any such configuration is of type C, and so we have verified Lemma \ref{lem:edge-magic} in this case.
+Inspecting the list of odd $2$-dimensional resolution configurations, any such configuration is of type C. Thus, the total number of faces of type A or X is odd, which is equivalent to (\ref{eq:negative-epsilon}), since each face of type A or X contributes a factor of $-1$, while faces of type C and Y do not.
+So, we have verified Lemma \ref{lem:edge-magic} in this case.

 Next, we treat case \textrm{II}.
 The picture upstairs is as follows, again illustrated for $p=3$: